LucasJanin/Flickr2DayOne/README.md

 First, you need to download toy data on the Flickr website.
 You can use "Download all your content (Flickr Data)" on this page: https://www.flickrhelp.com/hc/en-us/articles/4404079675156-Downloading-content-from-Flickr

-Create the folder /data/flickr/ with permission 777 Copy the Flcikr's JSON files in /data/flickr/ in your Node-Red
+Create the folder /data/flickr/ with permission 777.
+Copy the Flickr's JSON files in /data/flickr/ in your Node-Red.

 You need to create an account on geonames.org.
 This will use to get the timezone from the GPS data.
 This is the slower part of the process.
 Maybe, a better way is possible to achieve this part.
 Add your username in the field of the "lookup timezone" node.